Fair Class-Incremental Learning using Sample Weighting: Experiments

 \subsection{Integrating \method{} with Fair Post-processing}

-To answer {\bf RQ3}, we emphasize the extensibility of \method{} by showing how it can be combined with a post-processing method to further improve fairness.
-We integrate continual learning methods with the state-of-the-art fair post-processing technique in multi-class tasks, $\epsilon$-fair\,\citep{denis2023fairness}.
-Since $\epsilon$-fair only supports DP, we only show DP results of the Biased MNIST and DRUG datasets in Table~\ref{tbl:performance_post}.
-More results and explanations are in Sec.~\ref{appendix:postprocessing}.
-Overall, combining the fair post-processing technique can further improve fairness without degrading accuracy much.
-In addition, \method{} still shows a better accuracy-fairness tradeoff with the combination of the fair post-processing technique, compared to existing continual learning methods.
+To answer {\bf RQ3}, we emphasize the extensibility of \method{} by combining it with a state-of-the-art fair post-processing technique for multi-class tasks, $\epsilon$-fair\,\citep{denis2023fairness}.
+Since $\epsilon$-fair supports DP, we only report DP results of the Biased MNIST and DRUG datasets in Table~\ref{tbl:performance_post}.
+More results and explanations are in Sec.~\refappendix{appendix:postprocessing}.
+Comparing original continual learning methods with their integration of $\epsilon$-fair reduces fairness disparity, while accuracy sometimes degrades.
+This result shows that combining the fair post-processing technique can further improve fairness after model training with continual learning methods.
+In addition, \method{} still shows a better accuracy-fairness tradeoff than existing continual learning methods, even when combined with the fair post-processing technique, compared to existing continual learning methods.